 Mini Bio (1)

 Asta was Hollywood's foremost canine scene-stealer, a charismatic dynamo of a wire-haired terrier (real name Skippy) born sometime during 1931.
-Universally adored by depression-era movie audiences after being cast as the four-legged sidekick of amateur sleuths Nick and Nora Charles (played by William Powell and Myrna Loy) in the hit detective comedy The Thin Man (1934), Asta became the highest paid animal star of his day, earning $250 per week.
+Universally adored by depression-era movie audiences after being cast as the four-legged sidekick of retired private detective Nick Charles and his wife Nora Charles (played by William Powell and Myrna Loy) in the hit detective comedy The Thin Man (1934), Asta became the highest paid animal star of his day, earning $250 per week.
 He was owned and trained by former silent screen comedienne Gale Henry and her husband, MGM property master Henry East, whose kennels were located on a couple of acres in the vicinity of Hollywood.
-The Easts realised from the onset that this feisty critter was rather smarter than your average quadruped and could be trained to do any number of complex tricks, play dead or hide his head behind his paws playing hide-and-seek, coyly peeking out with one eye.
+The Easts realized from the onset that this feisty critter was rather smarter than your average quadruped and could be trained to do any number of complex tricks, play dead or hide his head behind his paws playing hide-and-seek, coyly peeking out with one eye.
 Motivation was provided in the shape of a favorite toy, 'Oslo' the rubber mouse.

 Asta's popularity led to a massive increase in the breeding of wire-haired terriers.
 Everybody wanted to own one, or, at least, have a dog by that name.
 William Powell wanted to buy Asta himself but the Easts refused.
 In the wake of a sequel (After the Thin Man (1936)) Asta became 'Mr. Smith' for another successful screwball farce, The Awful Truth (1937), having won out over nineteen other hopeful canine candidates screen-tested for the part.
 He was even given his own dressing room with exclusive access granted only his owners.
 His various (human) co-stars were expressly forbidden to play with him off the set, lest he become distracted once the cameras started rolling.
 As befitting a true professional, Asta rarely needed a second take to complete a scene.
 He even managed to convincingly fake drinking water from a bowl in his next film Bringing Up Baby (1938) and contributed all manner of mischief (including stealing and burying a dinosaur bone) to the madcap antics of Cary Grant and Katharine Hepburn.